-\Figures in parentheses indicate percent increase/decrease from that of control.
+^{}Figures in parentheses indicate percent increase/decrease from that of control.

-Treatment Code: DWC (Distilled Water Control); NI(NAA10ppm); N2(NAA100ppm); B1 (BAP10ppm); B2(BAP100 ppm); G1(GA310ppm); G2(GA3100 ppm); S1(SA10ppm); S2(SA100ppm)

-Traits:

-Pl.
-Ht (Plant Height): Given in inches from ground level to the canopy.

-Br.
-(Branching): Only dominant lead shoots are taken into consideration.

-FPS (Flower picking surface-Contour & Diameter in inches): F -flat; D- Dome-shaped and dense.

-BS- branched and spread out due to active elongation of shoots (numbers indicate the extent of spread in diameter).

-MSL: Mean Shoot Length of floral branch terminating in a prominent white balloon-shaped flower buds, given in centimeter.

-MNN: Mean number of nodes in flowering shoot as counted in terms of the number of leaf pairs found from the branching point to the end of the receptacle bearing the cyme.

-LLI: Length of the longest inter node in the considered flowering branch in cm.

-LA: Leaf Area measured in the largest leaf present in a floral branch furnished as lxb dimensions in cm.

-SSA: State of shoot apices as seen in a vegetative state of growth (a+ and a++ based on the length of the shoot bud indicating moderate growth and active bud) While 'd' indicates dormant buds, f+, f++ & f++ marked as flower buds as scant, moderate, and intense flower production counted as the number of flowering points counted in random samples, respectively.

-FD: Floral Density based on number cymes in a given floral receptacle examined in each treatment. '- 'Poor; + Scant; '++'Moderate; '+++'Intense.
+Plant Height: Given in inches from ground level to the canopy; Branching: Only dominant sclerified lead shoots are taken into consideration.; Flower picking surface: F -flat; D- Dome-shaped and dense: BS-branched and spread out due to active elongation of shoots (numbers indicate the extent of spread in diameter); MSL: Mean Shoot Length of floral branch terminating in a prominent white balloon-shaped flower buds, given in centimetre; .MNN: Mean number of nodes in flowering shoot as counted in terms of the number of leaf pairs found from the branching point to the end of the receptacle bearing the cyme; LLI: Length of the longest internode in the considered flowering branch; LA: Leaf Area measured in the largest leaf present in a floral branch furnished as lxb dimensions; SSA: State of shoot apices as seen in a vegetative state of growth (a+ and a++ based on the length of the shoot bud indicating moderate growth and active bud) While 'd' indicates dormant buds, f+, f++ & f++ marked as flower buds as scant, moderate, and intense flower production counted as the number of flowering points counted in random samples, respectively; FD: Floral Density based on number cymes in a given floral receptacle examined in each treatment. '-' Poor; + Scant; '+++'Moderate; '++++'Intense.